What is a stablecoin?

 There have been numerous examples in recent years of stablecoin projects that have simply failed to stand the test of time.
 Even Tether, the world’s largest (in terms of market cap) stablecoin and one that’s been around since 2015, has been plagued by accusations that it doesn’t have sufficient US dollar reserves to back up the amount of USDT in circulation.

-While some stablecoins have been able to demonstrate short-term stability, only time will tell whether they’ve got the goods to provide long-term reliability.
+While some stablecoins have been able to demonstrate short-term stability, only time will tell whether they can provide long-term reliability.
 Until that happens, don’t assume that any cryptocurrency will be able to provide the same stability as good old-fashioned fiat currency.
 And if you’re thinking of putting any of your hard-earned cash into a stablecoin project, make sure you thoroughly research it first.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly volatile and sensitive to secondary activity.
 Performance is unpredictable and past performance is no guarantee of future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.
 You should also verify the nature of any product or service (including its legal status and relevant regulatory requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may have holdings in the cryptocurrencies discussed.